 A bachelor's degree in communications technology, information technology, computer science or a related field is usually required for entry into a master's degree program.
-These programs are typically designed for new graduate students as well as communications technology professionals looking to improve their skills and knowledge.
-Aspiring candidates for master's degrees in communications technology must take the Graduate Record Examination (GRE), among other school-specific requirements.
+Students must also submit GRE scores.
+These programs typically take two years to complete, and they are suitable for recent college graduates and experienced professionals looking to advance their careers in the field.

 - Wireless communication

 - Computer networking